neurolabusc/CPUsForNeuroimaging/README.md

 ## CUDA graphics cards

 A handful of neuroimaging tools are dramatically accelerated by using a CUDA-compatible graphics card (GPU) rather than the central processing unit (CPU).
 This includes the FSL tools [Bedpostx](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0061892), [Eddy](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/UsersGuide) and [Probtrackx](https://www.sciencedirect.com/science/article/pii/S1053811918321591).
-However, in our experience these tools perform similarly with consumer-grade GPUs and much more expensive professional grade GPUs (which provide features like high-bandwidth memory and faster double precision floating point computations).
-Indeed, while these GPU-based tools are dramatically faster than their CPU-based counterparts, looking at tools like nvidia-smi suggests that these GPU tools are often limited by the data transfer to the CPU.
-This suggests that their may be rapidly diminishing returns when selecting a graphics card for neuroimage.
-Here we evaluate the speed for processing our [gpu_test](https://github.com/neurolabusc/gpu_test).
-These tests were designed simply to ensure the graphics cards were working, so are faster that real world applications, but they are similar in the processing.
-We tested two graphics cards on a single computer (the i9 12900k) which used the integrated graphics for the display (so the GPU was dedicated for processing).
+However, our experience suggests that these tools deliver similar performance on affordable consumer GPUs and far more expensive professional cards.
+One likely explanation is that these tools are [explicitly designed to minimize memory demands](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind1510&L=FSL&D=0&P=149796) and maintain frequent interaction with the CPU.
+This results in diminishing returns from premium hardware.
+These observations are specific to the design of these specific FSL tools and should not be generalized to all [machine learning](https://timdettmers.com/2023/01/30/which-gpu-for-deep-learning/) applications.
+To demonstrate the specific behavior of the FSL tools, we evaluated performance using our [gpu_test](https://github.com/neurolabusc/gpu_test) benchmark on two NVIDIA GPUs installed in the same workstation (i9-12900K, with integrated graphics handling display to reserve the discrete GPU for processing).

 | Test          | RTX3060 (sec) | RTX3090 (sec) |
 | ------------- | ------------- | ------------- |